infinimesh/plugins/timeseries/readme.md

 # Timeseries backend plugin

-This plugin lets your grafana instance connect with infinimesh via our API.
-We have Grafana builtin in this container, but you can use external services, too.
-We use Redis Timeseries as backend, the service connects to our stream API, iterate over /objects and build a timeseries structure for every device found.
+This plugin enables high-throughput Timeseries with infinimesh IoT via our API.
+We have Grafana builtin in this container to enable fast prototyping, but you can use any external services, too.
+The plugin connects to our streaming REST Api, iterate over /objects and build a timeseries structure for every device found.
 This plugin can be used as an blueprint, or hosted somewhere.
-We fully comply to GDPR and CCPA, and our users get full data ownership.
+We fully comply to GDPR and CCPA, and our users get full data ownership with our pluggable solution.
+This plugin supports TLS 1.2 up and our JWT token system.

 ## Connector Setup